 “It’s gone.
 I can’t find it anywhere.”

 “We don’t have the money to get her a real gift.
 That little silver dollar was all we had.”

 Nelly gasped.
 She looked at the coin in her hand, that shiny coin which was meant to be used for the girl’s birthday.

 “Do you know where you dropped it?” the woman asked.

 “I looked all over for it.
 It’s vanished.
 Someone probably picked it off the street while I was gone.”

 “Poor dear.
 She’ll be so disappointed.”

 The couple walked into the house, attempted to put on a happy face as they went inside.

 Nelly sat down and looked at the dollar again.
 It could buy her mother out of prison in a couple of weeks.
 It meant so much to her.
 Nelly shook her head.
 She got to her feet, dusted off her knees, and walked up the threshold of the house.
 She placed the silver dollar on the ground in front of the door before raising her hand to knock.
 With that, she walked away, the small cry of joy was all the reward she needed.

-Evelyn is a sixth grader from New York State who loves to write, study Greek Mythology, and craft.
-She placed third in the HSLDA essay competition in 2016, as well as winning the Tri-State PBS Kids Writers Contest in 2015.
+Evelyn is a sixth grader from New York.
+She loves to write, study Greek mythology, and craft.
+She placed third in the HSLDA essay competition in 2016, and won the Tri-State PBS Kids Writers’ Contest in 2015.